This FAQs topic contains the following sections:

 - R2 -Created after subsequent backup with the smart scan.

-Druva Phoenix restores file data in one of the following ways:
+Druva restores file data in one of the following ways:

-- If file data is changed after R1: Druva Phoenix restores data and ACLs from R2.
+- If file data is changed after R1: Druva restores data and ACLs from R2.

 - ► After deleting a NAS device mapped to a NAS proxy, I cannot re-add it.
 What do I do?